 Chief Ebrima Manneh was a senior reporter for the Banjul, Gambia-based Daily Observer.
 He was arrested by the Gambian National Intelligence Agency on July 7, 2006, and has since been held incommunicado.

-Three members of the anti-slavery organization IRA-Mauritania are serving sentences up to 15 years for participating in a peaceful protest.
+Two members of the anti-slavery organization IRA-Mauritania are imprisoned for participating in a peaceful protest.

 Mohammed Shaikh Ould Mohammed Ould Mkhaitir is a blogger who faced a death sentence on charges of apostasy.